bitrise-io/devcenter/_articles/en/steps-and-workflows/managing-workflows.md

 tag:
 - workflows
 - steps
-summary: 'You can chain multiple Workflows, rearrange the order of Workflows in a chain, as well as rename Workflows at any time in the Bitrise Workflow Editor. '
+description: 'You can chain multiple Workflows, rearrange the order of Workflows in a chain, as well as rename Workflows at any time in the Bitrise Workflow Editor. '
 redirect_from: []
 menu: